YosefLab/Compass/notes.md

 It appears most of my results match the python code.
 13DAMPPOX_pos vs my 13DAMPPOX differs though.
 Also I am not splitting pos and neg.
 And to be fair, pos vs neg makes no difference for penalties, does it?
 The gene-protein rule should be the same.
  1. Check that py does generate a bunch of identical penalties for pos vs neg
  1. Check why the 13DAMPPOX differs from 13DAMPPOX_pos

+Could it be the isoform summing?
+My rule for 13DAMPPOX is the same it appears, but I note that AOC2 appears twice.
+Yeah that fixed it.

+Some options for plotting things
+ 1. ggplot - but then I have to use R. I don't want to do that, not for at least 10 years.
+ 1. seaborn - matplotlib, but in a very, very nice hat.
+Can do dataframe interchange protocol with polars?
+I'm also pretty used to seaborn.
+It's fairly nice.
+ 1. plotnine - python-ish version of ggplot?
+ 1. altair - another grammar of graphics thing?
+It works with polars very nicely.
+That seems good enough for me.
+ 1. Plotly - very interactive thing?